 There is a point where too much becomes less – too many internal meetings, too many emails being sent and received, and you’re trying to do too much.

-- If you try and do too much, you’ll be spread thin and distracted
+- If you try to do too much, you’ll be spread thin and distracted

 - Don’t cherry-pick the things you want to do, focus on the important things, not the easiest things